Dear current or future patient!

 - The mask needs to be worn while in the clinic.
 As you leave the clinic you will be able to dispose it in the special disposal container.

-- We will only allow the patient herself/ himself to enter the building on the day of the visit.
+- We will only allow the patient herself/ himself to enter the building on the day of the visit except for those visits (pregnancy ultrasound, discussion before embryo transfer or after failed fertility treatment, or the in-person initial consultation) when the presence of both partners is needed.
 If you arrive with an accompanying person she/ he will need to wait outside of the building.
-Outside of the building patients/ accompanying persons are required to maintain a min. of 1.5 m distance from each other.

 - We understand that certain aspects of these measures will be less convenient compared to our previous operations but they are of utmost importance to guarantee your safety.
 We do ask for your patience and cooperation these days to be able to serve you to the best of your knowledge!